Though it is not common knowledge, the Maricopa County Attorney’s Office handles uncontested adoptions.

 An uncontested adoption is one of the most common forms of adoption today.
 Uncontested adoptions fall in one of three categories:

-- Consent cannot be obtained because the birth parents are deceased.
+Consent cannot be obtained because the birth parent(s) is/are deceased.

 - After the application and all other required documents are submitted to our office and reviewed, we will draft all necessary written consents for the birth parents.